MacGesture/MacGesture/README.md

 | U*d     | \*\|!*safari | "shift-command-\]" | "Next Tab" | Checked                |

 Then you will experience the expected behaviour.

+# Found a Bug?

+Feel free to open [an issue on GitHub](https://github.com/username0x0a/MacGesture/issues)! 👍

 # License